 - The Nature of Stress, Fear, and Anxiety

 - Overview of Working with Anxiety

-This is an introductory level workshop intended for teachers, child care providers, social workers, parents, social service and health care professionals, youth corrections officers, support workers and anyone working in a helping role with youth struggling with mental illness.
+This is an introductory level workshop intended for parents, childcare providers, school personnel, support workers, and anyone working in a helping role with children or youth struggling with anxiety.

 Method of Delivery

 Presentation, video, case study exercises, experiential practice, personal reflection, and small group discussions.

 At the end of this workshop, participants should be able to:

 - Understand the definition and role of anxiety